For Women in Science Programme

 A pioneering programme for the promotion of women in science

-For the past 16 years, UNESCO and the L’Oréal Corporate Foundation have sought to recognise women researchers who, through the scope of their work, have contributed to overcoming the global challenges of tomorrow.
+UNESCO and the L’Oréal Corporate Foundation seek to recognise women researchers who, through the scope of their work, have contributed to overcoming the global challenges of tomorrow.

 Faced with global challenges such as the acceleration of new technologies, aging populations or the threat to biodiversity, UNESCO and L’Oréal remain convinced that these women researchers will have a major impact on society and lay the foundations for the future.
 As such, UNESCO and L’Oréal want to contribute to their recognition and provide them with the means to continue their commitment to science with energy and passion.

 Since 1998, the L’Oréal-UNESCO Awards have recognised more than 87 laureates from 30 countries, exceptional women who have made great advances in scientific research.
 Two of them have gone on to receive the Nobel Prize.

 The five exceptional laureates of the 2016 L’Oréal-UNESCO For Women in Science Awards, in the field of Life Sciences, will receive their awards at a ceremony to be held on 24 March 2016 in Paris.